autotunafish/yclimate/README.md

 A fork of zclimate but for use with the ycashd internal wallet.

 UNDER CONSTRUCTION!
 YOU PROBABLY SHOULDN'T USE THIS RIGHT NOW!
+Also I found a bug wrt a hardcoded directory.
+It's only 2 instances but yeah nogo.

 TODO ADD BUILD INSTRUCTIONS
 In the meantime, you could just follow the zclimate build.